robertoaloi/robertoaloi.github.io/_posts/2014-09-12-notes-on-erlang-quickcheck.markdown

 {% endhighlight %}

-Since the boolean generator shrinks towards the _false_ value, your sublist will shrink towards the empty list, which is what you want in most cases.
-If you want to invert this behaviour and you want to shrink - or I should say to grow - towards the entire list, you can simply toggle the _true_ boolean and set it to _false_:
+Since the boolean generator shrinks towards the _false_ value, your sublist shrinks towards the empty list, which is what you want in most cases.
+If you need to invert this behaviour and you want to shrink - or should I say _grow_ - towards the entire list, you can simply toggle the _true_ boolean and set it to _false_:

 {% highlight erlang %}